thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Jenkins/README.md

 ```

 1. This script will take the values that are required to install Jenkins and use `sed` to copy them into the Kubernetes Deployment specificator as environment variables.
 The following will be applied:
-    - your GitHub organization
+    - your Gitea organization
-    - the email address of your GitHub user
+    - the email address of your Gitea user
     - the IP address of the Docker registry we've deployed in the previous step
     - the Dynatrace tenant URL
     - an API Token form your Dynatrace tenant.